 Sound from my stationary PC to the Play:5 via the line in, video over DVI, recorded by my phone.

-The line-in from my PC is however split to some external PC speakers.
+The line-in from my PC is however y-split to some external PC speakers as well.

 I start each video with sounds from the PC speaker, then after 10s I start playing from the SONOS as well You can clearly hear the delay here.